mahdipedro/mahdipedro.github.io/_pages/about.md

 News
 ======
+* 2024-8.
+I joined the University of North Texas as a tenure-track assistant professor.

 * 2023-11.
 Our grant "SmokeSense: Advancing Wrist-Worn Devices with AI for Real-Time Smoking Insights" with [Dr. Jao](https://www.rosalindfranklin.edu/academics/faculty/nancy-c-jao/) was funded ($67,000) by [DePaul-RFU Grant Program: AI in Biomedical Discovery & Healthcare](https://offices.depaul.edu/research-services/about/Documents/AIDiscoveryHealthcareGrant%20Request%20for%20Proposals%202023-24.pdf).

 * 2023-8.
 I joined DePaul University as a tenure-track assistant professor.
 Also, I will collaborate with Northwestern University as an adjunct assistant professor.